-Private U.S. property/casualty insurers’ net income after taxes rose to $14.4 billion in first-quarter 2013 from $10.2 billion in first-quarter 2012, with insurers’ annualized rate of return on average policyholders’ surplus climbing to 9.6 percent from 7.2 percent, according to a new report released on June 24 from analytics firm ISO and the Property Casualty Insurers Association of America (PCI).
+Private U.S. property/casualty insurers’ net income after taxes rose to $14.4 billion in first-quarter 2013 from $10.2 billion in first-quarter 2012, with insurers’ annualized rate of return on average policyholders’ surplus climbing to 9.6 percent from 7.2 percent, according to analytics firm ISO and the Property Casualty Insurers Association of America (PCI).

 Insurers’ profits on underwriting, the first since fourth-quarter 2009, reflect a combination of premium growth, increases in reserve releases and a decline in weather-related catastrophe losses.

 ISO and PCI said that insurers’ overall results for first-quarter 2013 also benefited from special developments that bolstered investment results.
-Net investment gains – net investment income plus realized capital gains – rose $0.4 billion to $12.8 billion in first-quarter 2013 from $12.3 billion in first-quarter 2012 as write-downs on impaired investments dropped.
+Net investment gains rose $0.4 billion to $12.8 billion in first-quarter 2013 from $12.3 billion in first-quarter 2012 as write-downs on impaired investments dropped.
 Excluding the decline in write-downs, net investment gains fell $0.2 billion.

 Pretax operating income — the sum of net gains or losses on underwriting, net investment income, and miscellaneous other income — grew to $15.9 billion in first-quarter 2013 from $11.9 billion in first-quarter 2012.

 Insurers swung to $4.6 billion in net gains on underwriting in first-quarter 2013 from $0.1 billion in net losses on underwriting in first-quarter 2012 as premiums rose and loss and loss adjustment expenses (LLAE) declined.

 Net written premiums increased $4.6 billion, or 4.1 percent, to $117.1 billion in first-quarter 2013 from $112.5 billion in first-quarter 2012 as net earned premiums rose $4.8 billion, or 4.5 percent, to $112.9 billion from $108.1 billion.